inukshuk/jekyll-scholar/README.md

 If you want to reference books or papers from your bibliography in your blog posts, Jekyll-Scholar can help you, too.
 Simply use the `cite` tag with the appropriate key of the item you want to cite and Jekyll-Scholar will create a formatted citation reference for you.
-For quick example, take following blog post:
+For a quick example, take following blog post:

     ---